390.673.01 Ethical and Regulatory Issues in Clinical Research

 - Identify the requirements and procedures for IRB approval of human subject research, including recent HIPAA regulations

 - Integrate modern ethical standards and regulatory requirements into design of a clinical investigation

 - Methods of Assessment:

 Student evaluation based on written homework assignments and a final paper

 - Consent Note:

-This course is geared toward GTPCI and SOCI students, however it is open to other scientists or clinicians.
+This course is geared toward GTPCI and SOCI students, however it is open to scientists, clinicians, and other degree students.

 - For consent, contact: